ntnu-ai-lab/EvoLP.jl/docs/src/tuto/oneplusone_onemax.md

 > Bitwise mutation with probability `λ` of flipping each bit.

-This mutation operator needs a probability $\lambda$ for flipping each bit, so we pass it like so:
+This mutation operator needs a probability ``\lambda`` for flipping each bit, so we pass it like so:

 ```julia
 Mut = BitwiseMutation(1/ind_size)